 She makes an important point.
 The idea is that before the advent of the recording industry, there almost certainly was more genre hopping.
 An impact of the birth of the record industry was the segregation (literally and figuratively) of music.
 Suddenly, there was a category called “race records.”
 There were hillbilly records and country records.
 This, she said, led to everything that happened afterwards.
 Perhaps the creation of these artificial silos had a deleterious effect on the development of American music.

-That seems to fit well with the theme of The Daily Music Break, which is that our sophisticated electronics, which enables everyone in essence to program their own channel and exclude things with which they are unfamiliar with has a negative impact on the development of new types of music.
+That seems to fit well with the theme of The Daily Music Break, which is that our sophisticated electronics, which enables everyone in essence to program their own channel and exclude things with which they are unfamiliar has a negative impact on the development of new types of music.

 It also is important to note the importance of the Civil War.
 For the first time, musicians from different regions were thrown together.
 They made music when they weren’t busy sewing labels with their names and addresses onto the backs of their uniforms so that the authorities would know where to send their bodies.
 Some of the genres we know today, such as bluegrass and country, were the product of these local influences as they mixed with the German, Irish, African and other ethnic music that also was present.

 One side note: Anyone who likes baseball today has the Civil War to thank.
 My understanding of the evolution is that baseball-like games developed in the years before the war.
-Some had rules we would find strange today: The hitter could tell the pitcher where to throw the ball so that he could hit it (the system the Mets still use), runners would be hit by an infielder’s throw to be put out and others strange variations.
+Some had rules we would find strange today: The hitter could tell the pitcher where to throw the ball so that he could hit it (the system the Mets still use), runners would be hit by an infielder’s throw to be put out and other strange variations.
 They all gained popularity during the war and were brought home by the men when they were discharged.
 The team in Cincinnati was the first to publish rules.
 That version, which was disseminated widely, was close to the game we know today.

 There is a lot of really great music on YouTube from Rhiannon Giddens.
 She is out front in some cases, backing in others.
 She sings and she plays a variety of instruments.
 Above is “Wayfaring Stranger” and below is “Real Mountain Dew.”